How to Make the Perfect Cup of Coffee

 5.d.
 Amount of Coffee

 For each 12-oz cup of coffee, I use 2 full coffee measures of whole coffee beans, which translates to about 4 level tablespoons, or 7 oz., or 20 grams, of coffee.
-If you want weaker coffee, use fewer beans.
+If you want weaker coffee, use less beans.
 If you want stronger coffee, use more beans.
 The Complete Coffee Book says to use 2 level tablespoons of ground coffee (1 coffee measure) per 6 ounces of water.

 [Be aware that a finer grind of coffee yields a stronger and more flavorful cup of coffee.
 But grind fineness must be adjusted based on your choice of coffee brewing method.]

-6. Coffee Brewing
+6.a.
+Coffee Brewing

 There are a bewildering array of choices for brewing coffee.
 I’ll speak to the ones I’ve tried.
-The overall concept; Boiling water is put in contact with the ground coffee; the water thereby absorbs the complex flavors of the coffee.
+The overall concept; Boiling water is put in contact with the ground coffee, the water thereby absorbs the complex flavors of the coffee.
 Finer grinds allow quicker absorption; coarser grinds make for slower absorption.
 The Coffee Brewing technique you choose must take account of the fineness of the grind as noted in 5.b.
 You need to avoid underextraction, which produces weak coffee, and overextraction, which produces bitter coffee.
 (For those who say that all coffee is bitter; maki mashta—I have nothing.)

 6.b.
 French Press